-One of America's leading feminist poets and critics, Rich belonged to a generation that first married and had children, then moved on to more politically radical and women-centred lifestyles.
+One of America's leading feminist poets and critics, Rich belonged to a generation that first married and had children, then moved on to more politically radical and womencentred lifestyles.
 While teaching at university, she became involved in protesting against the American war in Vietnam.
-In the 1970s, she was awarded a major prize for literature, which she personally rejected, but claimed on behalf of the black lesbian poet Audre Lorde and 'in the name of all women'.
+In the 1970s, she was awarded a major prize for literature, which she personally rejected, but claimed on behalf of the black lesbian poet Audre Lorde (see p.
+218) and 'in the name of all women'.
 Her sometimes angry, sometimes tender poetry explored new ways of using language to tell women's stories.

-'I am in Danger - Sir -'
+'I am m Danger - Sırı-

-'Half-cracked' o to Higginson, living, afterward famous in garbled versions, your hoard of dazzling scraps a battlefield, now your old snoodo hairnet half-mad mothballed at Harvard and you in your variorum monument equivocal° to the end - who are you?
+'Half-cracked" to Higginson, living, afterward famous in garbled versions, your hoard of dazzling scraps a battlefield, now your old snood"

+hairnet

+half-mad

+mothballed at Harvard and you in your variorum monument equivocal° to the end who are you?